-On this issue of adoption there is a need to write, rather than an approach of UML models and adoption of technological optics for articles and presentations at events; It would be interesting to have a greater effort on results of adoption at the level of processes, systematization of experiences and good practices that facilitate the sale at the level of decision makers.
-For this case, there are examples such as Honduras, which adopted almost the entire LADM philosophy in its SURE-SINAP system, and without having embedded it in public policy, for the simple fact of being based on the CCDM since 2005 has allowed it to interesting continuity despite the instability that this country has lived in the last 15 years; or cases like Nicaragua that without showing the implementation of the standard, the entire SIICAR inference engine implies the adoption of almost a level of 2 compliance of the standard.
+On this adoption issue there is a need to write, more than a focus on UML models and adoption of technological optics for articles and presentations at events; It would be interesting to make a greater effort on adoption results at the process level, the systematization of experiences and good practices that facilitate the sale at the decision-makers level.
+For this case, there are examples such as Honduras, which adopted almost the entire LADM philosophy in its SURE-SINAP system, and without having embedded it in public policy, by the simple fact of being based on the CCDM since 2005 has allowed it a interesting continuity despite the instability that this country has experienced in the last 15 years; or cases like Nicaragua that without showing the implementation of the standard head-on, the entire SIICAR inference engine implies the adoption of almost a level 2 compliance with the standard.

 4. The cadastre in physical formats will be a thing of the past

-As a consequence of this modeling and the re-thinking of physical formats, proposals arise that impact on aspects such as the cadastral nomenclature.
-In ancient times, the cadastral keys were sequences of up to 30 digits, where geographical identifiers and administrative characteristics were mixed; While it was romantic for users within the institution, for the end user they were cumbersome and unhelpful if most of those digits were a zero.
-As an example, those nomenclatures were included if the property was rural; if this happened to be considered urban his identity practically changed because the composite number was not the same.
-Much of that logic came from the handling of physical formats, because we remember that initially the urban-rural concept was associated with print sizes of the final maps, that for populated nuclei it was necessary to scale 1: 1,000 while for rural areas 1 scales: 5,000 or 1: 10,000.
+As a consequence of this modeling and the rethinking of physical formats, proposals arise that impact aspects such as the cadastral nomenclature.
+In ancient times, cadastral keys were sequences of up to 30 digits, where geographic identifiers and administrative characteristics were mixed; While it was romantic for users within the institution, for the end user they were cumbersome and of little use if most of those digits were zero.
+As an example, these nomenclatures included whether the property was rural; if this happened to be considered urban its identity practically changed because the composite number was not the same.
+Much of that logic came from the management of physical formats, as we remember that initially the urban-rural concept was associated with print sizes of the final maps, which for populated areas required scales 1: 1,000 while for rural areas scales 1: 5,000 or 1: 10,000.

-Thinking in digital formats leads to break with these schemes, thinking about what adds value for the citizen who needs an easy number and modeling where a property must continue to maintain its identity despite the change of municipality by modification of the inter-municipal boundary, despite to change its formal -informal situation, despite changing its urban-rural characterization.
-Not that these fields are no longer necessary, but if they are in attribute tables, they can be changed at any time without the object changing its identity; unless, of course, the change implies modification of its geometry.
+Thinking in digital formats leads to breaking with these schemes, thinking about what adds value for the citizen who needs an easy number and modeling where a property must continue to maintain its identity despite changing municipality due to modification of the inter-municipal boundary, despite change its formal-informal situation, despite changing its urban-rural characterization.
+Not that these fields are no longer necessary, but if they are in attribute tables, they can be changed at any time without the object changing its identity; Unless, of course, the change implies modification of its geometry.

-This also leads to more efficient identification methods, such as those used in systems such as passports, paperwork, vehicle license plates (to give an example).
-A number of 30 digits would be romantic; we could have there the color of the car, the number of doors it has, the number of wheels, the brand and possibly even the number of times its owner has had sex in the back seat; but the plate is small and few digits are occupied; the traffic policeman is of bad memory and he / she occupies to remember the number easily although the car goes to speed; and then it must be immutable in time while it is the same vehicle.
-From there arise methods can convert a number based on the 10 numeric digits (base 10) to a code of combinations of those ten numbers and the 26 letters of the alphabet (base 36);
+Also with this arise more efficient identification methods, such as those used in systems such as passports, procedures, vehicle plates (to give an example).
+A 30-digit number would be romantic; we could have there the color of the car, the number of doors it has, the number of wheels, the brand and possibly even the number of times its owner has had sex in the back seat; but the plate is small and few digits are occupied; the traffic policeman has a bad memory and is busy remembering the number easily even if the car is speeding; and then it must be immutable in time as long as it is the same vehicle.
+From there methods arise that can convert a number based on the 10 numerical digits (base 10) to a code of combinations of those ten numbers and the 26 letters of the alphabet (base 36);

-An example of a 10 base conversion to 36 base is: 0311000226 would mean 555TB6.
-It means that with just 6 digits could support up to ten billion unique properties, maintaining the same size (6 digits).
-As automation it is possible to make this conversion and relationship against previous numbers; for the citizen the code is a short chain, internally with the code can be masked characteristics or simply a consecutive number at national level.
-To prove how this works, I suggest this google link.
+An example of a base 10 to base 36 conversion is: 0311000226 would mean 555TB6.
+It means that with just 6 digits it could support up to ten billion unique properties, maintaining the same size (6 digits).
+As the automation is possible to do this conversion and relation against previous numbers; for the citizen, the code is a short string, internally with the code characteristics can be masked or simply a consecutive number at the national level.
+To test how this works, I suggest this google link.

 5. Joint work between private and public companies

 This trend has had a great impact on public-private partnership models, seeking to transfer to the private sector those aspects that are not a sustainable business for the public institution.
-In other years, the Cadastre made the complete uprising in the field, with brigades of people hired by the institution; today it is very easy to outsource that operation.
-Similarly, the digitalization and extract of data from physical records, allowing the private sector to perform those jobs that are "temporary" or at least if they are executed well only once, avoiding investment in equipment that becomes obsolete with the weather.
+In other years, the Cadastre did the complete survey in the field, with brigades of people hired by the institution; today it is very easy to outsource that operation.
+Likewise, the digitization and extraction of data from physical records, allowing the private sector to carry out those jobs that are "temporary" or at least if they are executed well, they are only done once, avoiding investment in equipment that becomes obsolete with the weather.

-However, it is a challenge on which there is much to systematize in terms of graduality and risks.
-Transferring a front-office to the bank seems very easy and almost mandatory, but handing over the information requires another type of guarantees not only in terms of security but also in legal and administrative responsibility.
+However, it is a challenge on which there is much to systematize in terms of gradualness and risks.
+Transferring a front-office to the bank seems very easy and almost obligatory, but handing over the protection of information requires other types of guarantees, not only in terms of security but also in legal and administrative responsibility.